jinghuazhao/software-notes/DEPICT/README.md

 * Is it possible to replicate the Supplementary Figure 9 of the Scott paper?
 The number of significant pathways seemed to fall short of the FDR<=0.05 criterion.
 See
 [SUMSTATS](https://github.com/jinghuazhao/SUMSTATS) for how to set up.

-* Under Windows, `gzip.exe` is also required at the working directory or %path%.
+* Under Windows, `gzip.exe` is also required at the working directory or %path% plus some changes over directory specifications.
 We can then execute
 ```
 python depict.py BMI.cfg
 ```